gethop-dev/hydrogen.duct-template/README.md

 - `+hydrogen/session.keycloak` to add Keycloak-based session management.

 Keep in mind that those two profiles are mutually exclusive.

+#### Figwheel main

+##### Warning!
+Until further notice, usage of `+hydrogen/figwheel-main` profile will require two manual fixes in `project.clj`:
+1. The are two conflicting dependencies: `hydrogen/module.cljs` and `duct/module.cljs`.
+Please remove the latter one.
+2. Because of yet unidentified issue, even though `resource-paths` include `target/resources`, the compiler will complain about `target/resources/<project name>` not found on classpath.
+Please add add path too.

 #### SQL persistence boundary
 Hydrogen also offers a profile that provides a boundary (based on Clojure protocols and records) for data persistence using SQL databases.
 By default it uses Postgresql (by adding its JDBC driver as a dependency), but can be used with any JDBC compatible database as long as you add its driver as a dependency.